ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

 EOF
 ```

-In the defaults-file /tmp/galera01.cnf you must have proper creditentials for root user on your first galera node.
+In the defaults-file _/tmp/galera01.cnf_ you must have the proper credentials for the root user on your first Galera node.
-Please replace again IPOFFIRSTGALERANODE, USERNAMEONFIRSTGALERANODE and PASSWORDONFIRSTGALERANODE with your first galera node ip, username and password respectively.
+Replace again IPOFFIRSTGALERANODE, USERNAMEONFIRSTGALERANODE and PASSWORDONFIRSTGALERANODE with your first Galera node IP, user name, and password respectively.

 ```
 cat >> /tmp/galera01.cnf < "EOF